cvra/robot-software/master-firmware/README.md

 ## Build options

 When using `make` to build the firmware, you can specify the following options:

-- `-DDEBRA=yes` will tell the makefile to use the Debra configuration file ([../config_debra.yaml](../config_debra.yaml)), instead of the default one ([../config.yaml](../config.yaml)).
-When switching from one configuration to another, do not forget to `make clean` in order to delete the previously generate config source.
+- `ROBOT=debra` or `ROBOT=sandoi` will tell the makefile to use the correct config file (Debra: `../config_debra.yaml`, Sandoi: `../config.yaml`.

+When switching from one configuration to another, do not forget to run `make clean` to prevent weird errors.

 ## Connector & Board Modifications